eldoctorenlapista/cordova-background-geo/README.md

 ## HTTP locations posting

-All locations updates are recorded in local db at all times.
-When App is in foreground or background in addition to storing location in local db, location callback function is triggered.
-Number of location stored in db is limited by `option.maxLocations` a never exceeds this number.
+All locations updates are recorded in the local db at all times.
+When the App is in foreground or background, in addition to storing location in local db, the location callback function is triggered.
+The number of locations stored in db is limited by `option.maxLocations` and never exceeds this number.
-Instead old locations are replaced by new ones.
+Instead, old locations are replaced by new ones.

 When `option.url` is defined, each location is also immediately posted to url defined by `option.url`.
-If post is successful, the location is marked as deleted in local db.
+If the post is successful, the location is marked as deleted in local db.

-When `option.syncUrl` is defined all failed to post locations will be coalesced and send in some time later in one single batch.
+When `option.syncUrl` is defined, all locations that fail to post locations will be coalesced and sent in some time later in a one single batch.
-Batch sync takes place only when number of failed to post locations reaches `option.syncTreshold`.
+Batch sync takes place only when the number of failed-to-post locations reaches `option.syncTreshold`.
-Locations are send only in single batch, when number of locations reaches `option.syncTreshold`.
-(No individual location will be send)
+Locations are sent only in single batch, when the number of locations reaches `option.syncTreshold`.
+(No individual locations will be sent)

-Request body of posted locations is always array, even when only one location is sent.
+The request body of posted locations is always an array, even when only one location is sent.

 Warning: `option.maxLocations` has to be larger than `option.syncThreshold`.
 It's recommended to be 2x larger.
-In other case location syncing might not work properly.
+In any other case the location syncing might not work properly.

 ## Custom post template

-With `option.postTemplate` is possible to specify which location properties should be posted to `option.url` or `option.syncUrl`.
-This can be useful to reduce number of bytes sent over the "wire".
+With `option.postTemplate` it is possible to specify which location properties should be posted to `option.url` or `option.syncUrl`.
+This can be useful to reduce the number of bytes sent "over the wire".

-All wanted location properties has to be prefixed with `@`.
+All wanted location properties have to be prefixed with `@`.
 For all available properties check [Location event](#location-event).

 Two forms are supported: